Shuilu Fahui: Practice

-The Shuilu Fahui ceremony is common in Mainland China and Hong Kong, where many temples hold it at least once a year on particular structured dates as part of a fixed yearly cycle of festivals.
+The Shuilu Fahui ceremony is common in mainland China and Hong Kong, where many temples hold it at least once a year on particular structured dates as part of a fixed yearly cycle of festivals.
 In modern times, it has become usual for some temples to prepare months or years in advance by having the monastics practice and master the ritual's proceedings ahead of time.
-The ceremony is also popular in Chinese communities outside Mainland China, such as Taiwan where various temples have held Shuilu Fahui ceremonies every year, sometimes in the name of praying for the country and raising funds.
+The ceremony is also popular in Chinese communities outside mainland China, such as Taiwan where various temples have held Shuilu Fahui ceremonies every year, sometimes in the name of praying for the country and raising funds.

-Beyond its religious significance, the Shuilu Fahui ceremony also provides an avenue for monasteries to demonstrate social engagement with the public and engage in charity works.
+Other than its religious significance, the Shuilu Fahui ceremony also provides an avenue for monasteries to demonstrate social engagement with the public and engage in charity works.
 Because of the ceremony's exquisite and very detailed ritual procedure, it often requires a non-trivial amount of funds to prepare and hold.
 Such funds are usually raised through sponsorships and donations from lay followers and practitioners.
 In many cases, funds raised from donations to temples for a given Shuilu Fahui ceremony are donated to various types of social welfare organizations.

 Because holding a Shuilu Fahui ceremony might also affect a temple financially in some cases, this can be seen as a way of demonstrating skillful means by showing the importance of the concept of anatta, or non-self, in Buddhism, while still dedicating merits to relieve suffering in all beings.